 Conductor, pianist, composer, and pedagogue Robert Spano is known worldwide for the depth and intensity of his artistry as well as his unique communicative abilities.
 Approaching his fifteenth season as music director of the Atlanta Symphony Orchestra, he has quietly been responsible for nurturing the careers of numerous classically trained composers and conductors.
-As music director of the Aspen Music Festival and School, he oversees the programming of more than 300 events and educational programs, including Aspen’s American Academy of Conducting.
+As music director of the Aspen Music Festival and School, he oversees the programming of more than 300 events and educational programs, including the Aspen Conducting Academy.
 Mr. Spano’s commitment to American contemporary music is evident in his spearheading of The Atlanta School of Composers, cultivating a new generation of American composers.

 Mr. Spano has led ASO performances at Carnegie Hall, Lincoln Center, and the Ravinia, Ojai, and Savannah music festivals.
 Recent guest engagements include the New York and Los Angeles philharmonics, San Francisco, Boston, Cleveland, Chicago, and Philadelphia symphony orchestras, Orchestra Filarmonica della Scala, BBC Symphony, and Amsterdam’s Royal Concertgebouw Orchestra.
 He has conducted for Covent Garden, Welsh National Opera, Lyric Opera of Chicago, Houston Grand Opera, and the Seattle Opera in their 2005 and 2009 productions of Wagner’s Ring cycle.